 The Board of Directors leads the company, defining its strategy and directing that of its subsidiaries, with a view to achieving sustainable success and thus creating value in the long term for the benefit of the shareholders, taking into account the interests of all other stakeholders of relevance for the company.

-The Board of Directors of CIR was nominated by the CIR Shareholders Meeting on 8 June 2020 and will remain in charge for the period 2020-2022.
-It is composed of eleven members including six independents.
-The board members were designated from the slate presented by the majority shareholder Fratelli De Benetti S.p.A., with the exception of Tommaso Nizzi, who was drawn from the minority list presented by Alessandro Nizzi and Beatrice Baroncelli.
+The Board of Directors of CIR was nominated by the CIR Shareholders Meeting on April 28 2023.
+It is composed of nine members including five independents.
+The directors were drawn from the list presented by the majority shareholder F.lli De Benedetti S.p.A., with the exception of Tommaso Nizzi, who was drawn from the minority list presented by Alessandro Nizzi and Beatrice Baroncelli.